-ELC3 is currently slated for mission STS-134, launching in February 2011.
-ELC4 is currently slated for mission STS-133, scheduled to launch in November 2010.
+ELC3 is currently slated for mission STS-134, launching in April 2011.
+ELC4 was delivered to the ISS on space shuttle mission STS-133 in February 2011.
 ELC5 is not manifested and is considered a flight spare.
 The Alpha Magnetic Spectrometer (AMS) will occupy the spot of ELC5 on the truss.

 Engineers from NASA's Goddard Space Flight Center (GSFC) in Greenbelt, Md., developed the lightweight ELC design, which incorporates elements of both the ExPRESS Pallet and the unpressurized logistics carrier.
 Remmele Engineering, based in Minneapolis, Minn., built the integral aluminum ELC decks for NASA.
-GSFC, with support from JSC and MSFC, served as the overall integrator and manufacturer for ELC1 and ELC2.
+GSFC, with support from JSC and MSFC, served as the overall integrator and manufacturer for the ELCs.